 After you’ve paid, you can cancel anytime, but you won’t get your money back.
 Instead, you’ll have full access to the account until the end of the billing period and you won’t be billed again.

 Unlike other companies, Sprout Social won’t bill you until you’ve tested the platform for 30 days.
 During this time, you can test all of the features in each specific plan.
 This makes the free trial really valuable and more than enough to test the platform against your business requirements.

 It would be nice to see some form of refund policy, in the event you need to cancel shortly after your first invoice, but overall the terms are fair.
-If Sprout Social is too expensive for you (it will be for many people), read this eClincher review.
+If Sprout Social is too expensive for you (it will be for many people), you may want to check out eClincher.